CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 - &nbsp; Basic java programming
 - &nbsp; Basic python programming

-SUCCESS: HPC computing is dominated by tools, remote nodes, and distributed systems that can only really be used in a CLI.
+NOTE: This domain of computing is dominated by tools, remote nodes, and distributed systems that can only really be used in a CLI.
 We understand that many programmers prefer GUI tools and are not very comfortable working in the CLI.
 For those programmers: don't be intimidated!
 The environment provided for this module has been pre-configured to create a user friendly, efficient, and modern CLI environment.

+!!!
+NOTE "A note on **Big Data** and **HPC**"
+    Throughout this lab, you will frequently see mention of tools and practises for High Performance Computing (HPC), so much so that you might be forgiven for thinking this is a HPC lab!
+Rest assured, you are in the right lab: "Data Speed and Scale", focused on handling extremely large datasets effectively.
+However, the topics of "Big Data" and HPC are somewhat inseparable because if we have **BIG** data, we inherently need **BIG** computational power if we want results in a reasonable timeframe.
+Your courses on HPC will have significant and important overlap with this one, so consider them complimentary to one another.
+After all: if you ever write code for a supercomputer or have to work on a massive cloud at an internet tech giant you'll be glad you know how to handle your data with speed **and** scale!

 ## Getting Set Up ##